Coordinator, Immigration, Asylum, and Citizenship Law Area of Focus

 B.A.1990, Swarthmore College

-Professor Sharpless is a Professor of Law, the founding director of the Immigration Clinic and teaches immigration law.
+Professor Sharpless is the founding director of the Immigration Clinic and teaches immigration law.
 She researches and writes in the areas of immigration law, progressive lawyering, and the intersection of immigration and criminal law.
 Her scholarship focuses on how hierarchies within these areas affect the most marginalized, denigrated, and unpopular groups.
 Professor Sharpless’ work addresses the harms and limitations of the conceptual framework for immigration reform that draws its narrative force from a contrast between model immigrants and people who have been convicted of a criminal offense.
 Professor Sharpless proposes an alternate approach for immigration reform that is informed by, and is consistent with, racial and class critiques of the U.S. criminal justice system.
 Her scholarship also analyzes the doctrinal defenses for noncitizens facing deportation due to their criminal history, particularly the methodology of the categorical approach.
 Enshrined in both immigration and federal recidivist sentencing law, this methodology dictates whether a given criminal conviction triggers deportation or a longer sentence.

 The docket and pedagogy of the Immigration Clinic reflect, and inform, Professor Sharpless' scholarly work.
 With her clinic students, Professor Sharpless represents indigent noncitizens in removal proceedings and engages in litigation in U.S. district court and before the U.S. courts of appeals.
 The Clinic’s recent work has included defending Somali men and women who were shackled and abused during a botched deportation flight, challenging the enforcement of federal immigration law by state and local officials, and advocating against post-earthquake deportations to Haiti through human rights advocacy and the fact-finding report Aftershocks: The Human Impact of U.S. Post-Earthquake Deportations to Haiti.